Top 8 places that serve the best durian in Kuala Lumpur and Selangor

 318 Durian Stall

 If you happen to be in the bustling city of Kuala Lumpur, searching for a place to purchase the highly sought-after Musang King durians, then look no further than the 318 Durian Stall.
 This stall is a great option for individuals who are on a budget but still want to indulge in the creamy and delectable goodness of this fascinating fruit.
 At the 318 Durian Stall, you can buy high-quality Musang King durians at varying prices depending on the grade of the fruit.
-The B grade durians are priced at RM28 (INR 490.92) per kilo, while the A grade durians cost RM38 (INR 666.25) per kilo.
-If you have a penchant for the alcoholic, bitter taste of the XO variety, then you’re in luck because 318 Durian Stall sells them at RM25 (INR 438.33) per kilo.
+The B grade durians are priced at RM28 (HKD 46.91) per kilo, while the A grade durians cost RM38 (HKD 63.66) per kilo.
+If you have a penchant for the alcoholic, bitter taste of the XO variety, then you’re in luck because 318 Durian Stall sells them at RM25 (HKD 41.89) per kilo.
 Despite the low prices, the quality of the fruit is not compromised in any way, and the stall is often packed with customers.
 So, if you’re on a tight budget but still want to satisfy your cravings for Musang King durians, 318 Durian Stall is definitely worth considering as a top option.

 Address: Jalan Gembira, Taman Gembira, 58200 Kuala Lumpur